Sanjit1/control-my-lights/README.md

  Welp an upgrade later.
 This bot can control ALL my lights.
 Yea.
 ALL.
 Slightly scarier, but no one abuses it so 🤷‍♀️.

- LiteBot is available in Faker's Left Nut(Jonathan's server) or the public LiteBot server.
+ LiteBot is available in the public LiteBot server.
 Server Invite: https://discord.gg/C9pZHDNgrY.
  To use my lights: Make sure that you go to #unreal ppl and tell me who you are.
 Lites wont work in unreal ppl.